Guess & Sketch: Language Model Guided Transpilation: Implementation Details of for Assembly

 \subsection{Aligned Sequences in Assembly: Pure Basic Blocks}

 Assembly basic blocks are sequences of code lines that have a single entry point and single exit point.
-That is, there are no branching operations within the code sequence~\cite{comparch:2011}.
+That is, there are no branching operations within the code sequence~\citep{comparch:2011}.
 We introduce \textit{pure basic blocks}, a subset of basic blocks defined as sequences of assembly code lines that have a single entry point, a single exit point, and no memory or stack management within the code sequence.
 This constrains pure basic blocks to be code sequences in which all data is either passed in via values already loaded into registers, or constant values coded into the sequence.
+This decision to remove memory operations and other control flow instructions greatly simplifies the equivalence relation between source and target subsequences.

 \paragraph{Identifying out-of-scope references.} In the context of assembly, out-of-scope references as potential mistakes are classified as any piece of code that use or reference global memory.
 Examples include the $lla$ instruction in the RISC-V architecture or custom string or function definitions.